benbalter/jekyll-auth/readme.md

     - "^((?!draft).)*$"
 ```

+There is also a more [extensive article containing installation instructions for Jekyll-Auth](http://fabian-kostadinov.github.io/2014/11/13/installation-of-jekyll-auth/) and a second one on [how to find your GitHub team ID](http://fabian-kostadinov.github.io/2015/01/16/how-to-find-a-github-team-id/).

 ## Requiring SSL

 If [you've got SSL set up](https://devcenter.heroku.com/articles/ssl-endpoint), simply add the following your your `_config.yml` file to ensure SSL is enforced.